 Although the official hinted at commencing the operations at National Cricket Academy (NCA) in Bengaluru, the rising number of cases is still a concern.
 BCCI is also looking to rope in other venues, which will be marked safe by the central government.

+It has been learned that players along with staff members will be given health-related guidelines.
+The camp will also depend upon relaxations provided by the government after May 18.
 "BCCI needs government directions and will adhere to it.
 The flights schedule and freedom of movement will have to be taken into account.
 The medical team is also in the loop," the official added.

 India's upcoming tour of Sri Lanka is likely to be called-off, owing to COVID-19 outburst.
 The two teams are scheduled to compete in three ODIs and as many T20Is in June-July.
 Bangladesh are also due to visit Sri Lanka for a three-Test series.
 Meanwhile, SLC chief executive Ashley de Silva asserted a decision on the two series will be taken by this week.